thingsym/wp-auto-updater/readme.txt

 = How do I use it ? =

-1. Make Auto Update Scenario
+1. Make an Auto Update Scenario
-2. Schedule automatic updates
+2. Set up a schedule automatic updates
 3. Disable Auto Update Themes and Plugins if necessary
 4. Automatically updates WordPress Core, Themes, Plugins and Translations to be updated at the time of automatic update
 5. The update history will be recorded